alexander-marquardt/lexalink/paysafe_card/Readme.txt

+We are not using any of the functionality from this folder.
+This folder exists only to keep paysafecard documentation in one place.

 This is a reference implementation of SOPG web service clients.
 There are separate clients for different kinds of users:
 - SOPGClassicMerchantClient - supports all classic merchant functionallity with following methods
   - createDisposition